-It's hard to believe that Gran Turismo Sport is the thirdteenth entry in the legendary racing franchise, bringing the beloved series to PS4 with fantastic style in 2017.
-Once again developed by Polyphony Digital, Sport is taking an unorthodox approach to the tried-and-true racing sim, ushering in what game director Kazunori Yamauchi describes as a "new generation" for Gran Turismo.
+Gran Turismo Sport marks the thirteenth entry in the legendary racing series, bringing the franchise to PS4 with style in 2017.
+Once again developed by Polyphony Digital, GT Sport is taking an unorthodox approach to the racing sim, ushering in what game director Kazunori Yamauchi describes as a "new generation" for Gran Turismo.
 No pressure, then?

 Watch the latest trailer:

 GT Sport will include three unique game modes: Campaign, Sports and Arcade.
 Each of these modes will feature unique cars, events and online features that will place a deliberate focus on dynamic player competition.
 Speaking of dynamic, Gran Turismo Sport will abandon the weather and day-night cycle found in previous games, only giving you the option to change visuals before a race begins.